emad-elsaid/emad-elsaid.github.io/Video Making Process.md

   + Focus: Auto Cont.
   + Face/Eye focus priority
   + Focus area: Wide
-+ Camera is as high as another person eyes in a conversation
+  + Slog2 and slog-gamut
+  + Details -7
++ eye-level shot
 + Delivery is calm and clear like a normal conversation
-+ Clothes should be the same every time (White T-Shirt)
++ Clothes should be the same every time (White T-shirt)
-+ Sit on a chair without a back to force an upright pose
++ Talk while standing
 + Lighting
-  + Keylight: bright to the side on left
+  + Keylight: bright to the side on the left
-  + Fill light: less bright to the right, higher than keylight
+  + Fill light: less bright to the right, higher than key light
   + Rim light: less bright than Fill light, back right, hits the top of the head
   + Practicles: back of the scene, colorful.